justadudewhohacks/npm-opencv-build/README.md

 the `prebuild` option intend to be use at runtime, so you do not have to keep trak of the version you want to use.

-this parameter can only be provide in `OpenCVBuildEnv` constructor options.
+- this parameter can only be provide in `OpenCVBuildEnv` constructor options.
+- `prebuild` is ignored if OPENCV4NODEJS_DISABLE_AUTOBUILD env variable is set, or disableAutoBuild is set in package.json

 ### autoBuildOpencvVersion

-Choose the openCV version you want to build, default is 3.4.6,
+Choose the openCV version you want to build, default is 4.5.4,

 This option value can be provide using: